lvgl/blog/_posts/2019-12-06-littlevgl-speaks-hebrew.md

 > Most of the languages use Left-to-Right (LTR for short) writing direction, however some languages (such as Hebrew) uses Right-to-Left (RTL for short) direction.
 > LittlevGL not only supports RTL texts but supports mixed (a.k.a. bidirectional, BiDi) text rendering too.

-Supporting mixed bidirectional scripts required following the convluted [Unicode Bidirectional Algorithm](https://unicode.org/reports/tr9/) specifications and creating a custom implementation for resource constrained devices.
+Supporting mixed bidirectional scripts required following the convoluted [Unicode Bidirectional Algorithm](https://unicode.org/reports/tr9/) specifications and creating a custom implementation for resource constrained devices.
 While I participated in this effort, most of the work was actually done by @kisvegabor, which is very impressive since he cannot read any RTL script!

 RTL scripts are used by more than 400 million people around the world.
 The most used script is Arabic script.